Best Freeze-Dried Food for Backpacking [2023 Edition]

 Best Value

-The Oregon-based Mountain House specializes in meaty freeze-dried dishes designed to fill two campers per packet.
-Each Mountain House food pouch requires two cups of boiling water and about 15 minutes to cook through.
+For an impressive value-to-taste ratio, Mountain House freeze-dried meals hit the spot.
+Specializing in meaty freeze-dried dishes intended to serve two campers per packet, each pouch requires two cups of boiling water and about 15 minutes to cook through.

 For those out there who can’t make up their mind which Mountain House packet to taste first, the company offers special emergency packets with a good sampling of their products.
 Don’t worry about adding too much weight to your backpack with these packets.
 Each Mountain House pouch only weighs an average of three ounces.